SPAN 5060. Special Topics in Spanish. 1-3 Hours.

 SPAN 5370.
 History of Spanish Language.
 3 Hours.

-(SH Prior Course ID: SPN 570) This course outlines the history of the Spanish language over the last two millennia, focusing on the formal development of its phonology, morphology, syntax, and semantics.
+Students discover the history of the Spanish language over the last two millennia.
+Topics may include the formal development of Spanish phonology, morphology, syntax, and semantics.

 SPAN 5371.
 Contemporary Spanish Literat.
 3 Hours.

-(SH Prior Course ID: SPN 571); This course is an in-depth study of the major authors, works (including films), and aesthetic currents of the Spanish literature beginning with the 20th century.
+Students conduct an in-depth study of the major authors, works (including films), and aesthetic currents of Spanish literature beginning with the 20th century.
 Texts are studied from a variety of theoretical approaches.
-Readings and discussions are in Spanish.

 SPAN 5372.
 Spanish for Technical Comp.
 3 Hours.

-(SH Prior Course ID: SPN 572); This course focuses on forms of exposition, including narration, to develop students’ competency to write clear and effective technical prose for various professions including health, law, criminal justice, education, science, technology, literature and business.
-Readings and discussions are in Spanish.
+Students study forms of exposition, including narration, to develop competency for clear and effective technical writing for various professions including health, law, criminal justice, education, science, technology, literature and business.

 SPAN 5373.
 Theory/Pract of Trans/Interpet.
 3 Hours.

-(SH Prior Course ID: SPN 573); This course will train students in the cognitive processes and language skills required to translate and interpret written or audiovisual texts.
-Discussions and assignments are in Spanish and in English.
+Students are trained in the cognitive processes and language skills required to translate and interpret written or audiovisual texts.

 SPAN 5374.
 Studies in Spanish Linguistics.
 3 Hours.